 A protein-only diet (like protein shakes) or fruit-juice diets are becoming popular as a means to weight-loss, but they are not sustainable in the long run.
 Once you return back to normal diet, the body weight also returns, sometimes even more with more cravings because the body tries to compensate.
 Your body needs a good balance of vitamins, minerals, proteins, fats, and carbohydrates to be healthy.
-Too much emphasis on one nutrient will throw your diet off-balance, says Pooja Makhija (the dietician who helps many Bollywood stars stay in shape) in her book “eat.delete.”
+Too much emphasis on one nutrient will throw your diet off-balance and jeopardize your attempts in losing weight, says Pooja Makhija (the dietician who helps many Bollywood stars stay in shape) in her book “eat.delete.”

 Okay, so you avoid cola, soda, and other fizzy drinks so now you are eating and drinking healthy, right?
 Wrong.
-The supposedly healthy fruit juices, smoothies, and cocktails can spike up blood sugar levels; not to mention the packed or canned ones which are stripped of nutrients and left with only sugar.
+The supposedly healthy fruit juices, smoothies, and cocktails can spike up blood sugar levels, even the ones with low sugar labels; not to mention the packed or canned ones which are stripped of nutrients and left with only sugar.
 If you have no option but to take the easy route by drinking nutrients (due to lack of time or resources) go for freshly made vegetable juices without sugar, of course.
 Another excellent tool for weight loss is water- it increases metabolism, makes you feel fuller, helps avoid water retention and has zero calories- every single thing that’s essential for weight loss.

-Once you decide to get fit and healthy, the first thing you need to do is prepare yourself physically and mentally:
+Once you decide to lose weight, the first thing you need to do is prepare yourself physically and mentally:

 - Set aside sufficient time for cooking healthy stuff, especially if your family’s not going to eat the same food as you.